In This Article

 9. Involve Others

 There are numerous treatments for autism spectrum disorder depending on the disability of a child.
 As a parent raising a child with autism you need to understand that these treatments work in a progressive pattern—not instantaneous.
 This treatment process calls for commitment and patience.
 There will be a time when you feel the treatment isn’t working, however, don’t quit!
-Sooner or later, you will see improvement in that child’s life.
+Continue sooner than later you will see improvement in that child’s life.

 Meanwhile, as a pregnant mother be careful of the things you take into your body system.
 These substances affect the unborn child.